UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-10-Aunt-Bethany.md

 --

-Four weeks ago, Mom had wanted me to stop by Indiana on my cross-country drive to Cambridge, MA, from California to visit Aunt Bethany, and I was admittedly resentful and hesitant.
+Four weeks ago, Mom had wanted me to stop by Indiana on my cross-country drive to Cambridge, MA, from California to visit Aunt Bethany.
+I was admittedly resentful and hesitant.
 Since I'm naturally introverted, my shyness begged for indigance at the deviance from my original plan; I would much rather have taken in the nation's sights alone.
 Also, I hardly knew Aunt Bethany, and since she was way older than my mom, we really had nothing in common.
 After some passive-aggressive seething coupled with an overt argument or two, I had unlocked my iPhone and dialed what was likely a rotary mechanized phone on the other end.

 "Hello, who is this?" a loud and creaky voice demanded.